rayekov/photoshare/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.

+# What is Photoshare ?
+PhotoShare is an app on which users can share photos

+### Context
+I'm making this project while learning Angular basics on OpenClassrooms, so i'm practising here while having some fun

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.